banzaicloud/koperator-docs/docs/pre-provisioned-volumes.md

 - `.BrokerID` - resolves to the current broker's Id
 - `.MountPath` - resolves to the value of the `mountPath` field of the current storage config

-Under the hood `go-templates` enhanced with [Spring functions](http://masterminds.github.io/sprig/) are used to resolve these fields to values that allow alterations to the resulting value (e.g. see above the use of `trimPrefix` and `sha1sum` template functions).
+Under the hood, `go-templates` enhanced with [Sprig functions](http://masterminds.github.io/sprig/) are used to resolve these fields to values that allow alterations to the resulting value (for examples, see above the use of `trimPrefix` and `sha1sum` template functions).